influxdata/docs.influxdata.com-ARCHIVE/content/platform/introduction/getting-started.md

 * `[[outputs.influxdb]]` - declares how to connect to InfluxDB and the destination database, which is the default ‘telegraf’ database.
 * `[[inputs.cpu]]` - declares how to collect the system cpu metrics to be sent to InfluxDB.
 Enabled by default.

-For details about the configuration file, see [Getting started with Telegraf](https://docs.influxdata.com/telegraf/latest/introduction/getting-started/).
+For details about the configuration file, see [Get started with Telegraf](https://docs.influxdata.com/telegraf/latest/introduction/getting-started/).

 ## Query data in InfluxDB